aruntemme/smart-contracts-init/README.md

+# Web3 Grind: Days 2 & 3

-# Day 2: Smart Contracts & Custom Tokens on Base Sepolia
+## Day 2: Smart Contracts & Custom Tokens on Base Sepolia

 Transitioning from sending simple transactions to **programming the network**.
 We built a smart contract and, because we lacked testnet USDC, we minted our own currency (`peUSDC`) to power the ecosystem.